banj-oe/IRLStreamingforFreeorCheap/README.md

 StreamCast Pro based on Larix API, can do cool Picture in Picture using both cameras or side by side using front and rear cameras https://apps.apple.com/us/app/streamcast-pro/id6443880300

-mobs (Mobile OBS) is currently under development but has 1080p60 SRT/SRTLA HEVC goodness baked in already.
+Moblin is currently under development but has 1080p60 SRT/SRTLA HEVC goodness baked in already.
 Not in app store, but there is a TestFlight link on the github https://github.com/eerimoq/mobs

 Larix - commercial program, can use for 30 minutes before a watermark gets added, $10/month to use without restrictions.
 Android and iPhone.